shreyas-sha3/whytui/README.md

 ## Features

-- Search for songs using YouTube
+- Search for songs using YouTubeMusic
-- Play songs using `ffplay`
+- Play songs using `mpv`
-- Downloads songs automatically to `~/Music/ytcli-songs`
+- Caches songs automatically to `~/Music/whytui`
-- Stop or switch songs anytime
+- Auto adds related songs to queue
+- Can play directly from Cache
 - Minimal dependencies and fast startup

 ## Installation